jeel-butani/REST-APIs-Detailed-Guide/README.md

   - Supports JSON and XML for data interchange.
   - Statelessness simplifies integration and scalability.
   - Lightweight architecture allows for rapid application development and testing.

+## Read More 🌟

+For a detailed guide, please visit our blog: [Rest-APis](https://medium.com/@butanijeel1/rest-apis-a-detailed-guide-db1e5ac0eb8b) 🌐

+Feel free to reach out with any questions or feedback! 🙌

+Happy reading! 📚✨